marcusjensen15/capstone-personal-site-blog/README.md

     - "/codingblog/:id" -> need to figure out how to do dynamic routes

     ## Timetable (3/6/2020)
-      - 945am: meeting with director of talent for software company
+      - 945am: meeting with director of talent for software company.
+      - 11am: picking out color design palates.
-      - 12pm: meeting with contact for potential job
+      - 12pm: meeting with contact for potential job.

 ## Application Component Structure (2/28/2020)
                         App.js